Tree House Lobby – Hudson Hotel, NYC 📷 Chris Sanders

 The piece I’m wearing above was designed by Cally, designer at Kal Rieman.
 I enjoyed meeting Cally and her enthusiastic team at her studio.
 She said her work is inspired by the power of menswear and the clothing is manufactured in New York’s garment district.
 Cally described the process of the design and production, something rarely experienced at mall stores.
 How often do you get to meet the people who design and construct your clothing?

 I found Kal Rieman and other designer’s sales on a fantastic sample sale site called CHICMI, with maps and updates daily.
+Or, download ShopDrop for alerts and updates on the latest sales closest to you.
 Words of caution: Sample sales can lead you on a wild goose chase, so be sure to do your research to find brands that align with your style and goals.
 Tip: Avoid buying anything just because it’s on sale.

 ADAY Throw & Roll Leggings 📷 ADAY